 RESEARCH

-The theory behind pre-fatigue sounds interesting to bodybuilders, but does it work in practice?
+The theory behind pre-exhaustion sounds interesting to bodybuilders, but does it work in practice?
 A dive into literature.

-Both a Brazilian and Swedish study (2007 and 2003, respectively) suggest that pre-fatigue is ineffective.
+Both a Brazilian and Swedish study (2007 and 2003, respectively) suggest that pre-exhaustion is ineffective.

 The Brazilians had a group of men do chest presses and then flyes on the pec deck, as in the example just now.
 In another workout, they reversed this order.
 The Brazilians concluded that the muscle activity in the chest muscles during the chest press was higher when this exercise was done first.
 So the traditional order.
 When the pectoral muscle was pre-tired, the triceps took over much of the work.